 Each party shall process personal data in accordance with Applicable Law, including the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) and, where applicable, the EU General Data Protection Regulation.

-Parex's processing of personal data in the course of providing the Services is further described in our Privacy Notice, which forms an integral part of these Terms.
+Parex's processing of personal data in the course of providing the Services is further described in our Privacy Notice, available at parex.finance/privacy, which forms an integral part of these Terms.

 12. Intellectual property

-The Merchant shall not copy, modify, reverse-engineer, or create derivative works from any element of the Services, nor use Parex's name or marks in any public-facing material without prior written consent.
+The Client shall not copy, modify, reverse-engineer, or create derivative works from any element of the Services, nor use Parex's name or marks in any public-facing material without prior written consent.

 13. Representations and warranties

-The Merchant represents and warrants, on a continuing basis, that:
+The Client represents and warrants, on a continuing basis, that:

-- it has full corporate authority to enter into and perform the Merchant Agreement;
+- it has full corporate authority to enter into and perform the Client Agreement;

 - all information provided to Parex is accurate, complete, and not misleading;